NestoDo/TSIB/README.md

 # TSIB
-Project to manage employee timesheets, I build it in a couple weekends for a friend
+Project to manage employees timesheets, I build it in a couple weekends for a friend company